chaitan28/k8s_directory/DAY 10-PV&PVC/read.md

 This repository provides examples and explanations of different Kubernetes storage options.
 Here’s a simple guide to understand how different types of persistent storage work in Kubernetes.

-## Storage Types

-### EBS-volume
-- Amazon EBS volume in a Kubernetes Pod, you define it in a YAML file.
-- containers are stateless(means once reboot data will be deleted) , so you don’t need to persist data.
-- The Amazon EBS volume must be in the same availability zone as the node where the pod is scheduled.
-- Ensure the node has IAM permissions to access the EBS volume, or use an appropriate ServiceAccount with permissions.

 ### Persistent Volume (PV)
 - **Purpose**: Represents a piece of storage in the cluster that has been provisioned by an administrator.
 - **Details**: PVs are managed by the cluster and can be dynamically provisioned using storage classes.